 We propose two benchmarks in Table~\ref{BP} in order to gain insight on the evolution under RG.
-These benchmarks pass all the relevant constraints and correspond to $\Delta a_\mu$ values in the 2$\sigma$ range.
+These benchmarks pass all the relevant constraints and predict $\Delta a_\mu$ in the 2$\sigma$ range.

-Fig.~\ref{f:BP} displays the RG running of $\l$ and $V_i$ for BP1 and BP2.
-Both the benchmarks are seen to offer a stable EW vacuum till the Planck scale (taken to be $\simeq 10^{19}$ GeV) since $\l$ remains positive throughout the evolution.
+FIG.~\ref{f:BP} displays the RG running of $\l$ and $V_i$ for BP1 and BP2.
+Both the benchmarks are seen to offer a stable EW vacuum till the Planck scale (taken to be $\simeq 10^{19}$ GeV) since $\l$ is rendered positive throughout the evolution.
 Besides, one also finds $V_i > 0$ for either benchmark.
 It is worthwhile to comment on the role of $\l_8$ in stabilising the vacuum.
 For both BP1 and BP2, $\l_4(M_t)$ = 0 and $\l_5(M_t),\l_6(M_t) = \mathcal{O}(0.01)$.
 Such small values do not suffice to ensure $\l > 0$ till the Planck scale and considering that $\l_{4,5,6}$ have gentle RG evolution trajectories, it is actually $\l_8$ that stabilises the EW vacuum.
 That $\l$ in case of BP2 increases more rapidly under RG compared to BP1 is also attributed to the different $\l_8(M_t)$ values in the two cases.
-While $\l_8(M_t)$ = 0.169 for BP1, it equals 0.297 for BP2 implying the stronger bosonic push to the RG evolution of $\l$ in case of the latter.
+While $\l_8(M_t)$ = 0.169 for BP1, it equals 0.297 for BP2 implying a stronger bosonic push to the RG evolution of $\l$ in case of the latter.
 And, for either benchmark, the fermionic contribution coming from $y_4$ and $y_4^\prime$ is too weak to counter the bosonic effect.
-Therefore, it is established that the explanation of the muon anomaly in the current scenario complies with a stable EW vacuum till the Planck scale.
+Therefore, it is established that with an appropriate choice of the parameters, the explanation of the muon anomaly in the current scenario complies with a stable EW vacuum till the Planck scale.